ivanlin9522/TREE/README.md

 In order to get real dataset, we import AppliedPredictiveModeling package in R and save it as csv file.

 All our work is to help with the preparation of work in importance sampling prediction.pdf

+The Algorithm of optimization on tree ensemble is based on the paper "Optimization of Tree Ensemble", please refer to the pdf file.